About Me

 I earned a B.A. in Architecture with a minor in Sociology from Lehigh University.
 However, during the final months of my senior year, I felt a strong pull to explore a different career path after graduation.
 Over the next few years, I worked at nonprofit organizations serving teens and college students before deciding to return to school for an M.S.Ed. in Higher Education at the University of Pennsylvania.

-After earning my master's, I worked as an admissions counselor, focusing on expanding college access for historically underrepresented students as part of a diversity and new initiatives team.
-My favorite part of that role was traveling to different states, speaking at high schools, and connecting with students eager to use their talents and passions to make a difference.
+After earning my master's, I served as an Assistant Director of Admissions.
+My focus was on expanding college access for historically underrepresented students as a key member of the diversity and new initiatives team.
+My favorite part of that role was traveling to different states, speaking at high schools, and connecting with students eager to use their talents and passions to make a positive difference.
+Following that chapter, I dedicated time to writing a YA novel (not published yet) before joining the staff at my local church, where I had the privilege of launching a new ministry for college and young adults (ages 18–25).

 In this season of life, my primary focus is on deepening my theological understanding through seminary while simultaneously refining my craft as an actress.
 This dual pursuit allows me to cultivate both intellectual and artistic growth, equipping me with the theological foundation and storytelling expertise necessary to engage audiences in meaningful and transformative ways.